How to Make a Christmas Cactus Bloom at Christmas

 3. Humidity

 Christmas cactus is an epiphytic succulent and belongs to the rainforests of Brazil, which means it grows in shady and humid surroundings naturally.
 This is the reason why it enjoys some coolness and humidity around it.
-Ensure the right humid conditions to help your succulent bloom.
+Ensure the right humid conditions to help your succulent bloom more profusely.

 • Christmas cactus needs 50-60% humidity in the air to bloom.
 Use a humidifier to raise the moisture in the air.

-• You can create a DIY humidity tray on dry days by filling a saucer with pebbles and halfway water.
-The water will then evaporate, making the atmosphere humid.
+• You can create a DIY humidity tray for dry days by filling a saucer halfway with pebbles and water.
+The water will evaporate, making the atmosphere humid.
 Make sure to place the pot above the waterline in the saucer.

-• You can also mist your cactus to supply more humidity, but this trick doesn’t work that well compared to the above two.
+• You can also mist your cactus to supply more humidity, but this trick doesn’t work as well as the above two.
 Also, misting must not be done when the plant is in dormancy.

 Bud drop can be heart-breaking if you are not cautious while handling Christmas cactus.